schlauerlauer/alertmanager-webhook-signal/README.md

 # Alertmanager Webhook Signal

-This project creates a little (dockerized) REST API Endpoint for an [Alertmanager webhook receiver](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config) and maps it to the [dockerized signal-cli](https://github.com/bbernhard/signal-cli-rest-api).
+This project creates a containerized http endpoint which listens for requests by an [alertmanager webhook receiver](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config) and maps it to the [signal-cli by bbernhard](https://github.com/bbernhard/signal-cli-rest-api).

-This is useful if you already have the [signal-cli from bbernhard](https://github.com/bbernhard/signal-cli-rest-api) running as a [Home-Assistant notifier](https://www.home-assistant.io/integrations/signal_messenger/) for example.
+This is useful if you already have the signal-cli running for example as a [home-assistant notifier](https://www.home-assistant.io/integrations/signal_messenger/).

-Use a prometheus label `recipients` to specify where you want the signal message to be send
+Use a prometheus label `recipients` to specify where you want the signal message to be send.

 It now supports alert webhooks from Grafana aswell, including a preview graph image!